Ramona, California, is located within San Diego County and was once known as the “Turkey Capital of the World.”

 What is the weather like in Ramona, California?

-Fall, winter, and even spring weather can be on the colder side, though temperatures normally stay above 40 degrees Fahrenheit.
+Fall, winter, and spring weather can be colder, though temperatures normally stay above 40 degrees Fahrenheit.
 Ramona doesn’t receive much rain, usually only about 25 days a year, but during the non-summer months, it can be overcast, windy, and chilly.